nathen418/FAQT/CONTRIBUTING.md

-# BaseBot Contributing guidelines
+# FAQT Contributing guidelines

 ## Developing New Features

-First create a new branch with it's base set to the [staging](https://github.com/Antares-Network/BaseBot/tree/staging) branch.
+First create a new branch with it's base set to the [staging](https://github.com/nathen418/FAQT/tree/staging) branch.
 For naming conventions use `feature/GithubUsername/FeatureName`.
 Example: `feature/nathen418/mongodb-support`
-Next when your feature is ready to be merged, submit a pull request to the [staging](https://github.com/Antares-Network/BaseBot/tree/staging) branch.
+Next when your feature is ready to be merged, submit a pull request to the [staging](https://github.com/nathen418/FAQT/tree/staging) branch.
 This will be used to test your changes along side the rest of the code and any other pending new features.

 ## Fixing Bugs